 While your home theater and speakers deliver impressive visuals and sound, they’re rarely designed with your home’s interior design in mind.
 TVs may be thinner than in the past, and high-end speakers often have a futuristic look, but they still draw attention away from other décor in a space.

-Living with these unsightly electronic behemoths is simply a fact of life, right?
+Living with these unsightly electronic behemoths is simply a face of life, right?
 It turns out that’s not the case.
 With clever planning and engineering, it’s easy to hide your home audio/video gear in discreet locations while still being accessible whenever you need them.
-Here’s how Florida home owners in the Hypoluxo area can give their media room or home theater a makeover with hidden A/V.
+Here’s how Florida homeowners in the Hypoluxo area can give their media room or home theater a makeover with hidden A/V.

 Whether you’ve opted for a screen and projector or use a TV, your display is the largest piece of your home A/V system.
 The significant size of your display often makes it the most challenging element to conceal in your home.